ChaseAnzelc/Tokenizer-Parser-Evaluator-Interpreter/README.md

 # Tokenizer-Parser-Evaluator-Interpreter
-Tokenizer,Simple Parser, Evaluator, and Interpreter written in Java
+Tokenizer,Simple Parser, Evaluator, and Interpreter written in Java - Goal is to be able to replicate PYTHON in JAVA

 Tokenizer.java